mathie/mathie.github.io/_drafts/keybase.markdown

 accurate.
 In the case of a photograph, this is easy enough to do, just by viewing the image on the key.
 Does it match the person I just met?
-In the case of email addresses, the easiest way to check is to send an email to each of the addresses, encrypted using the public key we're verifying, including some pass phrase.
-If the owner of the key responds with knowledge of the pass phrase, then we have successfully confirmed they have control over both the key and the email address.
+In the case of email addresses, the easiest way to check is to send an email to each of the addresses, encrypted using the public key we're verifying, including some particular phrase.
+If the owner of the key responds with knowledge of the phrase, then we have successfully confirmed they have control over both the key and the email address.

 Once we've verified the authenticity of the key itself, and of the identities on it, all that remains is to sign the key.
 This indicates to our own